-Whether you’ve followed a plant-strong vegan diet for a while and recently decided to get more active, or you’ve been athletic for some time and are thinking of switching to veganism, you’re likely to have some questions and concerns about how to do it right.
+Whether you’ve followed a plant-based/vegan diet for a while and recently decided to get more active, or you’ve been athletic for some time and are thinking of switching to veganism, you’re likely to have some questions and concerns about how to do it right.
 Today’s post is going to cover 10 most commonly asked questions by newly vegan athletes.

 First of all, let me bring on some good news: you’ve got nothing to fear on your plant-strong athletic journey!
 Luckily, people all over the world have been reaching amazing athletic achievements while eating the vegan way.
 There are a number of successful professional athletes who follow a vegan diet.
-Like Scott Jurek, the pro endurance runner who held the American record for the longest distance run in 24 hours (165.7 mi), and who won Western States 100 Mile Ultramarathon seven times in a row (Scott talks about his transition to veganism here).
+Like Scott Jurek, the pro endurance runner who held the American record for the longest distance run in 24 hours (165.7 mi), and who won Western States 100 Mile Ultramarathon seven times in a row.
 Or Patrik Baboumian – a vegan since 2011 – who has recently carried a yoke loaded with more than 550 kilograms (1212 pounds) for 10 meters, thus setting a record for the most weight ever carried (read more about it in this article).
 A number of professional NFL and NBA players have been vocal about switching to veganism, among them Tony Gonzalez from Atlanta Falcons, Arian Foster from Houston Texans, James Jones from Miami Heat, Glen Davis from Orlando Magic.
 If these bad boys can do it just fine, then we all can do it too!

 So what concerns athletic people switching to a vegan diet?
 Here’s a list of 10 questions that are asked the most often.